samadon1/BrowseBack/README.md

    - Click on the BrowseBack icon in your toolbar
    - Allow necessary permissions when prompted

+4. **Download AI Models** (First Time Setup)
+   - When you first open BrowseBack, you'll see a setup guide
+   - Click **"Download AI Components"** to start downloading Gemini Nano
+   - The download is ~1.5GB and may take several minutes
+   - You can track progress in the extension popup
+   - **Note**: Models download once and are shared across all Chrome AI apps

-4. **Start Browsing!**
+5. **Start Browsing!**
-   - BrowseBack starts capturing automatically
+   - Once AI models are ready, BrowseBack starts capturing automatically
-   - Click the extension icon to search your memory
+   - Click the extension icon anytime to search your memory
+   - Use Timeline, Search, or Ask modes to find what you need

+> 💡 **Tip**: For detailed AI setup instructions, see the [AI Setup Guide](docs/AI_SETUP_GUIDE.md)

 ---